theoladune/AIVC-Seminar/text/script.md

 the prediction.
 The second mode consists in sending a correction to the prediction using a dedicated neural network.
 Both coding modes contributions are added to get the reconstructed frame.
-The two coding modes are abritrated using the coding mode selection obtained thanks to the motion network.
+The two coding modes are abritrated using the coding mode selection obtained thanks to the motion network as we've seen before.

 # System overview 2